Mokuura/Triangle3DAnimation/README.md

 // 3 : Add transformations
 // You can add transformations in any order, just by specifying the start time and end time.
-// Your animation will end when the last transformation (the one with the longer end time) is finished. animationWithSingleObj.AddTransformation(new Translation(
+// Your animation will end when the last transformation (the one with the longer end time) is finished.
+// If the last transformation end after the base animation is finished (in the case of animationWithMultipleObj), then the base animation is repeated. animationWithSingleObj.AddTransformation(new Translation(
     new Vec3(10, 10, 10), // Translation vector
     TmEssentials.TimeSingle.FromSeconds(0), // start time